Basic Meringue Recipe

 - Always start with a thoroughly cleaned, grease-free bowl.
 Metal or glass is best as it does not absorb or hold on to fats as plastic bowls do.

-- Separate the eggs as soon as they’re out of the fridge, then allow to come to room temperature or heat in the microwave for a couple seconds.
+- Separate the eggs as soon as they’re out of the fridge, then allow them to come to room temperature or heat in the microwave for a couple of seconds.
 This will allow the eggs to whip up to their fullest.

 - Don’t leave out the salt.
-The salt loosens up the egg whites and allows them to whip up to to the fullest.
+The salt loosens up the egg whites and allows them to whip up to the fullest.

 - If you typically have trouble with meringue, do add cream of tartar or a teaspoon of vinegar or lemon juice.
-They help to stabilize meringue.
+They help to stabilize the meringue.
 I do not add any of them, but it does help if meringue gives you trouble.

 - Use meringue right away after whipping.
 You can not whip the meringue ahead of time and use it later.

-Can I use Powdered Sugar instead of Granulated
+Can I Use Powdered Sugar instead of Granulated?

 Yes, use the kinds of sugar interchangeably, but make sure to measure them by weight.
-One cup sugar weighs 200 g.
+One cup of sugar weighs 200 g.

 How to store meringue cookies

 - Store meringue in an airtight container at room temperature.
 Properly made meringue will keep for weeks, but for freshness use within a week.